-Businesses in all sectors have can take action to look after the natural environment and contribute to our net zero ambitions.
+Businesses in all sectors can take action to look after the natural environment and contribute to our net zero ambitions.
 However, activities within this priority will have particular relevance to businesses in the following sectors:

+- Clean Energy

-- Energy and environmental services
+- Conservation and environmental services

 - Agriculture and aquaculture

 - Agri-tech.

-- We become a net exporter of low carbon energy - Our energy and environmental sector will be stronger

-- Our residents can get closer to nature and enjoy the benefits - Our natural environment is more resilient and diverse - Our farmers/fish-farmers are able to produce food whilst protecting the environment and making a living.
+- We secure investment and jobs in the Dorset clean energy supercluster and enable wider supply chain development - We become a net exporter of low carbon, clean energy and support wider industrial decarbonisation - Our energy and environmental sectors become larger - Our residents can get closer to nature and enjoy the benefits - Our natural environment is more resilient, diverse and abundant - Our farmers/fish-farmers are able to produce food whilst protecting the environment and making a living.